JBurrellIRL/ProjectFive/README.md

 #### User Stories not yet implemented

 The following user story was scoped out of the project at this stage, due to time constraints.
-It was marked as "Won't-have" within the project board in GitHub Projects.
+It was marked as "Won't-have" within the project board in GitHub Projects, and is added under the "Future Features" heading.
 This functionality will be returned to at a later date.

 - As a site administrator I can avail of automated stock management within the site so that the stock levels of items in the store can decrease automatically once a customer places an order, and I can be notified through email that stock levels of products are running low.

+Due to the small size of the store, a search feature user story has also not been added at this time.
+If the store grows to include more products over time, this will be added to the site header:

+- As a site user I can search the site for content so that I can find whether or not the store has an item that I'm looking for.

 ## Site Design